 However, there are times when one doesn’t know their exact size and thus brings the wrong size fins.
 In such cases, I am here to help you!

 So if you have got swim fins that are too small for your size, the first thing you need to do is return them and get yourself the right size fins.
-If you cannot return them, I would suggest buy a new pair.
-Because your feet are much more valuable than some dollars!
+If you cannot return them, I would suggest buying a new pair because your feet are much more valuable than some dollars!

 If you cannot return them, I would suggest selling them and buying a new pair.
 Your feet are much more valuable than the pain and discomfort of wearing the wrong size.

-The other way to insure a good fit may be to go one size up.
-First you should read the reviews and see how they fit on those with wide feet.
-If you find no review, check how loose or tight they feel on customers feet.
-Then you can make an educated guess about how well they will fit you.
+The other way to ensure a good fit may be to go one size up.
+First, you should read the reviews and see how they fit on those with wide feet.
+If you find no review, check how loose or tight they feel on customers’ feet.
+Then, you can make an educated guess about how well they will fit you.

 Thanks for visiting Helpshoe.com